 - 3 cloves garlic, minced

-- 15 ounces canned pumpkin puree, (NOT pumpkin pie filling)
+- 1-15 ounce can pumpkin puree, (NOT pumpkin pie filling)

 - 1 teaspoon Italian seasoning